valeriavlgc/MovieDataBase/README.md

 ## Errors

-There three designed errors are the following:
+There three designed exceptions are the following:
 ```
+- Entry Already Exists
+- Entry Not Found
+- WrongTypeException
 ```